Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ## Molecular Dynamics of Water and Ice by TIP5P Code ##

-Procedures of water molecular dynamics simulation are written for the 5-points TIP5P molecules, which was replacing the first-generation 3-points code of SPC/E shake/rattle algorithm (JCP, 2007).
+Procedures of the molecular dynamics simulation of water and ice are written for the 5-points TIP5P molecules, which was the first-generation 3-points code of SPC/E shake/rattle algorithm (JCP, 2007).
 This approach is done with five-water molecules with two hydrogens and two L1, L2 hydrogens of dummy sites.
 The fifth site of an oxygen site is used with Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
 1).
 Simulations about molecular dynamics of water and ice are shown at the end of this README.md and/or by PDF files on this repository.